 Are there any plans for videos, podcasts, or downloadable content?

 A: Yes to downloadable content in the form of PDFs of Spanish Interview Questions with the most basic information needed for the Medical Interview.
-Short videos are also something on the list to consider adding, but more for silly purposes of examples of what not to do.
+Audio files and educational content (graphics) are the present other media type being used.

 Who is that beautiful cat I keep seeing on the website?